ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/cluster-transaction/overview.dotnet.markdown

 {NOTE: }

-* A session represents a single business transaction.
+* A session represents a single [business transaction](https://martinfowler.com/eaaCatalog/unitOfWork.html) (not to be confused with an [ACID transaction](../../../client-api/faq/transaction-support)).

-  When opening a session, the session's mode can be set to either:
+* When opening a session, the session's mode can be set to either:
     * __Single-Node__ - transaction is executed on a specific node and then replicated
     * __Cluster-Wide__ - transaction is registered for execution on all nodes in an atomic fashion